nixworks/public/news/2005/07/3/index.md

 ##### Pristina
 ### [ In Pristina, Kosovo, three bombs explode almost at the same time 9:30 PM.
 They explode near Kosovo's parliament building and EAR building; at the Commercial Bank near the OSCE building; and local United Nations peacekeeping headquarters.
 No injuries are reported.
 President Ibrahim Rugova and prime minister Bajram Kosumi state that the explosions were intended to "destabilize" the region prior to assessment of possibilities for future independence. ](/news/2005/07/3/in-pristina-kosovo-three-bombs-explode-almost-at-the-same-time-9-30-pm-they-explode-near-kosovo-s-parliament-building-and-ear-building.md)
-_Context: Ibrahim Rugova, Bajram Kosumi, EAR, peacekeeping, independence, United Nations, Kosovo, bomb, Organization for Security and Cooperation in Europe, Pristina_
+_Context: Bajram Kosumi, Kosovo, Pristina, Organization for Security and Cooperation in Europe, EAR, peacekeeping, bomb, independence, United Nations, Ibrahim Rugova_

 ##### Mauritius
 ### [ In Mauritius, parliamentary elections begin.
 The main rivals are prime minister Paul Brenger of the Mauritian Militant Movement and Navin Ramgoolam of the opposition Social Alliance. ](/news/2005/07/3/in-mauritius-parliamentary-elections-begin-the-main-rivals-are-prime-minister-paul-berenger-of-the-mauritian-militant-movement-and-navin.md)
-_Context: Navin Ramgoolam, Mauritius, Paul Brenger, Social Alliance, MMM, parliamentary elections_
+_Context: Navin Ramgoolam, Social Alliance, Paul Brenger, parliamentary elections, MMM, Mauritius_

 ##### Malaysia
 ### [ In Malaysia, medical experts gather in a bird flu conference in Kuala Lumpur. ](/news/2005/07/3/in-malaysia-medical-experts-gather-in-a-bird-flu-conference-in-kuala-lumpur.md)
-_Context: bird flu, Malaysia, Kuala Lumpur_
+_Context: Kuala Lumpur, Malaysia, bird flu_

 ##### Japan
 ### [ In Japan, underwater volcano causes a column of steam near the island of Iwo Jima. ](/news/2005/07/3/in-japan-underwater-volcano-causes-a-column-of-steam-near-the-island-of-iwo-jima.md)
-_Context: Iwo Jima, volcano, Japan_
+_Context: volcano, Japan, Iwo Jima_

 ##### microchip
 ### [ Computer microchip manufacturer AMD asks a Delaware court to order that third parties to its antitrust lawsuit against industry giant Intel, preserve certain documents in their possession that may be required as evidence.
 The court grants that request, ordering the third parties to suspend normal document destruction as to the documents described. ](/news/2005/07/3/computer-microchip-manufacturer-amd-asks-a-delaware-court-to-order-that-third-parties-to-its-antitrust-lawsuit-against-industry-giant-intel.md)
-_Context: antitrust, microchip, AMD, Intel, Delaware_
+_Context: Intel, antitrust, microchip, AMD, Delaware_

 ## [Previous Day...](/news/2005/07/2/index.md)